wso2/docs-ob-toolkit-cds/en/docs/install-and-setup/prerequisites.md

-WSO2 Open Banking UK Toolkit is a purpose-built solution for regulatory compliance that supports PSD2.
-Instead of building an open banking solution from scratch, you can use WSO2 Open Banking UK Toolkit to meet all open banking requirements with additional benefits beyond compliance.
+WSO2 Open Banking CDS Toolkit is a purpose-built solution for regulatory compliance that supports Australia Consumer Data Right and Consumer Data Standard.
+Instead of building an open banking solution from scratch, you can use WSO2 Open Banking CDS Toolkit to meet all open banking requirements with additional benefits beyond compliance.
 This toolkit runs on top of the following WSO2 products:

 - WSO2 Open Banking Accelerator 3.0
 - WSO2 Identity Server 5.11.0